edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 # Security Group Rule Description
 - Acts as documentation.
 Your future self will thank you!
 - Always document explicitly describing what this security group is for!
+- Clear descriptions on your security group helps you maintain a more up-to-date and secure security group